Twitch0125/Twitch0125.github.io/content/resume.md

 Docker and Docker compose are awesome tools for running apps and dev environments.
-I actually prefer [Podman](https://podman.io) over docker since its rootless by default and plays will with Docker.
+I actually prefer [Podman](https://podman.io) over docker since its rootless by default and plays well with Docker.
 Not so much with Docker Compose.
 But that's been less of an issue for me as I've gotten more experienced with containers.